alexandrainst/fresco-stat/README.md

     * Linear programming
     * Data envelopment method (DEA)

-They are used similarly to builders in FRESCO, namely by calling e.g.
+They are used similarly to computation directories in FRESCO by calling e.g.

 ```
 Statistics.using(builder).chiSquare(observed, expected);
 ```

-to perform a ꭓ²-test.
+to perform a ꭓ²-test on a dataset.

-Note that overflows may happen during computation, which will likely appear as very large outputs.
+Note that it is not uncommon to experience overflows during computation, which will appear as very large outputs.
 This may be avoided by normalizing the input data and/or using a bigger modulus in FRESCO.

-## Built With
+## Build
 Build the project and the documentation using maven:
 ```
 mvn clean install